 - Capital gains at the sale will be lower on long-term investments.
 Most people do not hold for less than one year which would be considered short-term.
 Real estate usually works better as a long-term hold, unlike other investment vehicles.

-- 1031 Exchange.
 This IRS rule allows Investors to swap an asset for another “like-kind” asset (real estate for another higher-priced real estate asset in this case).
 By doing so, you are not taxed on the investment when you swap.
 The taxable amount is pushed to the new asset.
 You are responsible for the tax at the sale of the new asset unless you perform another 1031 exchange.

-- IRA and HSA Opportunities.
 Depending on your organization, you may be able to use your IRA and HSA funds to invest in cash-flowing real estate.
 This is a fantastic alternative to the stock market and a great way to diversify your portfolio.

 Now, before you go searching real estate sites to find a few rental properties, apartment buildings, or other asset classes to purchase, consider whether you would want to be an active or passive investor.
 An active investor should consider the following questions:

-- Do you want to be a landlord?
 Landlording can have its downfalls.
 When something breaks, it’s on the real estate investors to fix it.
 Tenants will never treat your investment property the way you treat your home, and you need to be prepared for that.
 You’re the property manager now.
 How much time are you ready to spare to handle this new venture?
 If you aren’t ready for the additional time needed, you might be setting yourself up for more stress.
 There are property management companies that you can work with, but they will also require oversight and management.

-- Do you know enough about Real Estate?
 If you don’t yet have a solid knowledge base on this type of asset, take the time to educate yourself about the asset type you are interested in before making any substantial investments in the space.
 You need to do your due diligence before purchasing an asset in any real estate market to make sure you buy at the right purchase price.

-- Are you prepared to inject more capital if needed?
 You are not just responsible for the down payment and any general monthly expenses, there are big-ticket items that may need updating?
 Just because an AC unit is new, doesn’t mean it won’t need to be replaced.
 Just after the warranty is up, of course.

-If you already know that you don’t have the time or if you answered “no” to the questions above, consider Passive Real Estate Investing.
+If you already know that you don’t have the time, or if you answered “no” to the questions above, consider passive real estate investing.

 If Real Estate Investing is a space you feel is worthy of your investment strategy, but you don’t believe you’ll have the time needed to see the asset succeed, or you don’t want to deal with the needs of active management, investing passively may be a route you should research.
 There are several groups that work to identify, purchase, and manage cash-flowing assets that distribute reliable returns to their investors.
 There are a few major benefits to this approach: